biolink/biolink-model/docs/TranslatorMinimal.md

  * [predisposes](predisposes.md) - holds between two entities where exposure to one entity increases the chance of developing the other
  * [prevents](prevents.md) - holds between an entity whose application or use reduces the likelihood of a potential outcome.
 Typically used to associate a chemical entity, exposure, activity, or medical intervention that can prevent the onset a disease or phenotypic feature.
  * [produces](produces.md) - holds between a material entity and a product that is generated through the intentional actions or functioning of the material entity
- * [publication➞id](publication_id.md) - Different kinds of publication subtypes will have different preferred identifiers (curies when feasible).
-Precedence of identifiers for scientific articles is as follows: PMID if available; DOI if not; actual alternate CURIE otherwise.
-Enclosing publications (i.e. referenced by 'published in' node property) such as books and journals, should have industry-standard identifier such as from ISBN and ISSN.
- * [publication➞name](publication_name.md) - the 'title' of the publication is generally recorded in the 'name' property (inherited from NamedThing).
-The field name 'title' is now also tagged as an acceptable alias for the node property 'name' (just in case).
  * [response affected by](response_affected_by.md) - holds between two chemical entities where the susceptibility of a biological entity or system (e.g. an organism, cell, cellular component, macromolecular machine mixin, biological or pathological process) of one is affected by the action of the other.
  * [response decreased by](response_decreased_by.md)
  * [response increased by](response_increased_by.md)